dantemogrim/Walk-My-Pet/README.md

 <img src="https://media.giphy.com/media/l2Jef0umWXJsNP0lO/giphy.gif" width="100%">

 ## :dog: About
-School assignment with purpose of getting a better understanding of writing backend applications in Laravel.
+A group assignment with the purpose of better understanding backend applications in Laravel.
+Our group decided to create a social platform on which people can register as either pet owners, pet walkers or both and exchange services to one another.

 <details><summary> <i>Required Laravel features:</i></summary>

 - Controllers
 - Migrations
 - HTTP Tests (on all routes)
 - Laravel Mix